abhishekshende/universities_us/README.md

+# Analyzing ranks of US universities
-# Analysis of ranking of universites and correlation with different factors.
+Analysis of ranking of universites and correlation with different factors.

 ## Libraries used -
 pandas\
 numpy\